AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why are pirates called pirates?
+Why are football stadiums so cool?

-Because they arrr!
+Because every seat has a fan in it.
 <!-- JOKE-END -->